rexrainbow/phaser3-rex-notes/plugins/logic/behaviortree/README.md

 - Composite: base class for all composite nodes;
 - Decorator: base class for all decorator nodes;
 - Action: base class for all action nodes;
-- Condition: base class for all condition nodes;
-    - **Replaced by Condition Decorator**
 - Tick: used as container and tracking object through the tree during the tick signal;
 - BaseNode: the base class that provide all common node features;